-So, we came up with a list of scenarios to Test the Login Page, and gradually we will be adding more such checks to this list.
+So, we came up with a list of scenarios to Test the Login Page, and gradually, we will be adding more such checks to this list.

 Test Cases For Login Attempts

-Few test cases related to login attempts, considering the login form contains only a username, password, and a submit button:
+There are few test cases related to login attempts, considering the login form contains only a username, password, and a submit button: